tbm00/Command64/README.md

 # -------------------------------------------------------------------------------------- #
-# customCommandEntries get ran by the console when the console, or
+# customCommandEntries get ran by the console when the console, or a player
-# a player (with the correct permission), uses the associated custom subcommand.
+#   (whose usePerm==userPermVaue), uses the associated customCommand.
+# - You can run any customCommand with a delay by using the "-d" command flag;
+#     i.e. "/cmd -d 1200 stop" to stop the server in 1 minute,
+# - You can add an invCheck to any customCommandEntry, that confirms ARGUMENT or SENDER
+#     has inventory space before running the consoleCommands.
 # ---------
 # <player> == player who used the command
 # <argument> == string included as running command's argument
-# ---------
-# If wanted, you can add an inventory check to any custom command entry.
-# If so, invCheck.checkOnPlayer should be "ARGUMENT" or "SENDER".
-# ---------
-# If wanted, you can add "-d <X>" when running any custom command to delay the console
-# commands for X ticks.
 # -------------------------------------------------------------------------------------- #
 customCommandEntries:
   enabled: false